 Zokin is a Japanese word for floor cloth.
 Zokin-gake means to wipe with cloth.
 Some of you might know that, in Japan, kids have to clean their classrooms and hallways on their own at school.
 That is considered as part of education in Japan.
 It's mandatory, so every Japanese adult remembers that they wiped floors with wet cloth mostly reluctantly, but sometimes having fun racing friends—it's something nostalgic.

-At Mitsue Taiken Koryu Kan (Map below)
+Held usually in October, at Mitsue Taiken Koryu Kan (Map below)

 If you want to participate in the race, please contact us.